javidjamae/delivering-growth/freebies/ab-testing-simulation-project.md

 # 📦 Build & Share Your Own A/B Test Simulation

-This free companion guide walks you through turning the A/B Test Simulation notebook into a **high-signal portfolio project** that proves your experimentation skills—especially when you're targeting Growth Engineering roles.
+This free companion guide walks you through turning the A/B Test Simulation notebook into a **high-signal portfolio project** that proves your experimentation skills, especially when you're targeting Growth Engineering or Growth Data Analyst roles.

 You’ll not only copy and run the simulator, but also adapt it to a **real product scenario**, publish your results, and use it to get noticed by hiring managers.